brb-rightback/wire-cell-pid/docs/track_fitting/fit_point.md

 // ... geometry parameters ...
 ```

-### 2. Matrix Setup
+### 2. Matrix Structure

-The function sets up sparse matrices to represent the projection from 3D to 2D planes:
+The projection matrices have the following structure:

 ```cpp
 // Size of projection data for each plane